March 18, 2020 6 min read

 And here are the winners:

 These skateboarders put in some serious work in the finals, leaving everyone thoroughly impressed.
-Be sure to watch the video above to watch all of the Women’s Runs.
 Let’s take a look at the winning runs from this contest!

 Hina Maeda started her sixty-second winning run with a frontside boardslide on a bump-to-bar.
 She followed up with a frontside 50-50 grind down a hubba ledge.
 Next, she locked in a solid frontside smith grind on a quarter pipe and a huge feeble grind down a handrail.